-Manufacturing synthetic vaccines
+Manufacturing synthetic immunotherapies

-Inovio’s synthetic DNA vaccines consist of DNA plasmids encoded to produce one or more antigens associated with a target pathogen (e.g. bacteria, virus or cancer).
+Inovio’s synthetic DNA immunotherapies consist of DNA plasmids encoded to produce one or more antigens associated with a target pathogen (e.g. bacteria, virus or cancer).
 As a carrier of genetic code, these DNA plasmids, which are circular pieces of DNA, have the advantage of being very rapidly designed and formulated.
 They are water soluble, meaning they can be formulated in physiologically relevant conditions.
 Additionally, after the plasmid delivers the DNA instructions into cells (assisted by Inovio’s proprietary electroporation delivery technology) they are readily metabolized by the body so that concerns about long-term persistence of the DNA plasmids are minimized.
 Numerous human clinical studies have established that DNA plasmids have a favorable safety profile.

 Inovio’s DNA plasmids are produced using well-proven manufacturing techniques, including E.coli-based (bacterial) fermentation, alkaline lysis, membrane/column chromatography and tangential flow filtration.
 This production method has advantages over conventional vaccine manufacturing methods and other DNA vaccine carriers such as viral vectors (which are typically produced in mammalian cell culture) in terms of ease of implementation, reproducibility, scalability and cost-effectiveness.